-Spanish III, Honors
+Spanish III Honors

-Prerequisite: Spanish II (Please view Honors and AP Course Considerations before selecting this course)
+Prerequisite: Spanish II (Please view Honors and AP Course

 Course Description: This course continues students' progress through the novice levels into the intermediate levels in Spanish.
 The main goal for this course is for students to develop an intermediate low-level proficiency by using Spanish in school and in the World community.
 Studies of Hispanic culture and history are explored.